Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Clustering setup

 Global fits are interested in finding the model $k$ that minimizes the $\chi^2$, resulting in the set of parameters that best describes the combination of observables $O_i$.
 We will denote this point by $BF$ with associated predictions $X_{BFi}$.

-A simple way of ``clustering'' the parameter space is then to bin the model points according to the value of $\Delta\chi^2_k=\chi^2_k-\chi^2_{BF}$.
+A simple way of ``clustering'' the parameter space is to bin the model points according to the value of $\Delta\chi^2_k=\chi^2_k-\chi^2_{BF}$.
 This is typically how the results of global fits are reported in parameter space, by drawing contour lines for fixed levels of $\Delta\chi^2$ corresponding to confidence intervals.
-For comparison to the clustering results, we also present a binning in $\Delta\chi^2$ divided into the requested number of clusters.
-As it is customary to report these intervals in units of Gaussian standard deviations, we first convert $\Delta\chi^2_k$ to their corresponding values in $\sigma$ under the assumption that $\Delta\chi^2$ follows a $\chi^2$ distribution with a number of degrees of freedom given by the number of free parameters in the model.
-We then split the full range in $\sigma$ into $\kappa$ (the number of clusters) equidistant bins.
-To simplify the handling of low interest regions corresponding to more than $5~\sigma$, we include everything above $5~\sigma$ into the last bin.